mate-amargo/frcc/README.md

     frcc

-      With no arguments it returns a random position string.
+      With no arguments it returns a random position string and its corresponding number.